About Cambridgeshire's County Farms Estate

 The estate remains important as the first rung on the ladder for new entrants to farming and other rural based enterprises.
 We have had over 100 new entrants to the estate since 2000.

 The estate encourages public access to the countryside.
 We have introduced miles of new permissive bridleways and footpaths, along with 147ha of woodland and new / refurbished hedges.
-This is to improve the landscape, and protect and enhance the biodiversity and archaeology.
+We are improving the landscape and protecting and enhancing the biodiversity and archaeology.

 The estate supports many jobs and provides opportunities for new starters in rural Cambridgeshire.